-In terms of health indicators, the Infant Mortality Rate, at 18 deaths per 1000 live births, and the Total Fertility Rate, at 1.7 children per woman, are both lower than the respective national averages, as of 2019-21.
-The share of fully immunised children (69.5 percent) is lower than the national average, as of 2019-21.
-The State has shown improvement on the 'quality of life' indicators over time, as the households' access to electricity (97.9 percent) and sanitation facilities (71.5 percent) are both slightly above the respective national averages.
-However, the households' access to drinking water (88.5 percent) is still below the national average, as of 2019-21.
+In terms of health indicators, the Infant Mortality Rate, at 18 deaths per 1000 live births, and the Total Fertility Rate, at 1.7 children per woman, are both lower than the respective national averages, as of 2019-21.8 The share of fully immunised children (69.5 percent) is lower than the national average, as of 2019-21.
+The State has shown improvement on the 'quality of life' indicators over time, as the households' access to electricity (97.9 percent) and sanitation facilities (71.5 percent) are both slightly above the respective national average, as of 2019-21.